vlcsnap-2025-03-12-10h31m44s205.png

 Each episode opens with a question.

-Listeners ask questions, and I search for answers.
+Listeners ask questions, and we search for answers.
 Each query sends us down a research rabbit hole, which we transform into a compelling story that bridges the present and ancient past.

 vlcsnap-2025-03-12-14h54m19s673.png

-Where is the tomb of Alexander the Great?
+Where actually is the tomb of Alexander the Great?

 ~